mzucker/maptrace/README.md

 Produce watertight polygonal vector maps by tracing raster images.

-  - DO NOT USE THIS TOOL ON ALREADY-GEOREFERENCED DATA (the output is not georeferenced)
+  - THIS IS NOT A GIS TOOL (the output is not georeferenced)

   - DO NOT USE THIS TOOL TO CIRCUMVENT COPYRIGHT RESTRICTIONS ON EXISTING MAPS (you will be judged in the next life)